 Jargon Buster | Local Offer and SEND

-Below we have listed many of the terms used in the SEND world, along with explanations of their meaning and their common abbreviations.
-If you would like any more terms to appear here, email us at FISdigital@buckscc.gov.uk.
+If you would like any more terms to appear here, email us at FISdigital@buckinghamshire.gov.uk

 Academy: A state-funded school in England that is directly funded by the Department of Education.
 Academies are self-governing and independent of local authority control.